EFL - ESL activities and games for teaching questions about the future

 What are your plans?

-In this ESL speaking activity, students start by writing down six typical weekend activities.
-They will then use this list to interview each other about their plans for the weekend:
+Students start by writing down six typical weekend activities.
+They will use these to interview each other about their plans for the weekend.
+Demo this with another student before they begin their interviews.
+You could also add the following language to the board to help them come up with ideas.

-What are you going to do on Sunday?
+What are you going to do [time expression]?

-A challenging ESL speaking activity that will get your students thinking about Wh- questions.
-Begin by eliciting some more future time expressions that you can use with these type questions and make a list on the right-hand side of the board.
+Begin by eliciting some more future time expressions that you can use with these type questions, and make a list on the right-hand side of the board.
 If you can, use the L1 to help you elicit these time expressions:

 This Friday / Saturday / month / year